 The Training Resources tab contains additional training resources, such as books, courses, and videos.

 GIS consultations are available through UBC Library’s Research Commons.
 Consultations are usually scheduled for an hour and can focus on a range of GIS topics.
-Currently these consultations are being offered by two outstanding GIS Graduate Academic Assistants:
+Currently these consultations are being offered by our outstanding GIS Graduate Academic Assistant:

 The UBC Library provides access to GIS resources, including data, software, online courses and support.